Seth Putnam

 Seth Edward Putnam (May 15, 1968 – June 11, 2011) was an American musician best known as the founder, frontman and sole consistent member of grindcore band Anal Cunt.
 His work was known for his high-pitched screamed vocals, with lyrics meant to shock or blaspheme.
 Throughout his career, Putnam was also involved in numerous side projects.

 Biography

 Early years

 Seth Edward Putnam was born on May 15, 1968, in Newton, Massachusetts, to Edward R. Putnam and Barbara Ann Donohue.
-He was of half English and half Irish descent.
-His parents are divorced.
 Putnam was married to his first wife, Alison Dunn, from December 1998 through June 2001.
 He married Julie, his second wife, on May 17, 2008.
+They remained married until his death.
 From 1986 to 1988, Putnam played bass in the thrash metal band Executioner.
-He also owned his own record label called "Wicked Sick Records", and had a subsidiary label called "Stridecore Records" that only had one release which was Anal Cunt's The 5,643 Song EP.
+He was also in a band called Satan's Warriors for a brief period of time.
+Putnam also owned his own record label called "Wicked Sick Records", and had a subsidiary label called "Stridecore Records" that only had one release which was Anal Cunt's The 5,643 Song EP.